katrinleinweber/Git-for-bio-scientists/README.md

 #### team-work

-> - entire database of project history is stored in each project folder
+> - changes to same set of files can be made independently
-> - sync changes via Git hosting service (like comments in JPY-PDF)
+> - seamless sync via Git hosting service (like Wiley Online Proofing System)
-> - conflicts only for same line in same file
+> - conflicts only if same lines in same get changed
 > - DEMO: `Paper-Now-Achmi...`

 ### Basic Git vocabulary